browserengineering/book/book/visual-effects.md

 - Surfaces for scrolling and animations

-Besides the new features, we've upgraded from Tkinter to SDL and Skia, which makes our browser faster and more responsive and sets a foundation for more work on browser performance to come.
+Besides the new features, we've upgraded from Tkinter to SDL and Skia, which makes our browser faster and more responsive, and also sets a foundation for more work on browser performance to come.

 ::: {.further}